eschnett/spack-test/ISSUES.md

+# Spack issues encountered during self-tests

-1. Installing gcc requires `~binutils`
+## Installing gcc requires `~binutils`

 Details unknown; need to investigate.

 Might be related to #1487.

-2. Fetching packages as part of installing them in unstable
+##.
+Fetching packages as part of installing them in unstable

 Fetching packages sometimes fails for spurious reasons.
 Installing a single package succeeds almost always, installing 100 packages in one